DestroyerBDT/Infra/README.md

 - Portal
 - Diem (Libra)

-Perfect for those who value their privacy and want to take a stand against intrusive data practices.
+Perfect for those who value their privacy and want to take a stand against intrusive data practices

+#
+# Compatibility

+This filter list is in the hosts format and thus it's compatible with the following
+- [AdAway](

 ## Why Block Meta?